2023 Most Popular Allied Health Services Associate Degree Schools in Wisconsin

 While working on their Associate Degree, medical assisting majors at CVTC accumulate an average of around $23,974 in student debt.

-Northeast Wisconsin Technical College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the midsize city of Green Bay, NWTC is a public college with a large student population.
+With a ranking of #6, Northeast Wisconsin Technical College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the midsize city of Green Bay, NWTC is a public school with a large student population.

 Women make up 77% of the medical assisting majors at the school.